dimitri-nicolo/calico/master/getting-started/kubernetes/installation/hosted/essentials/etcd.md

 1. Update the `tigera.cnx-web.kubernetes-api` field
    in the `tigera-cnx-web-manager-config` ConfigMap.
 It must be a URL which the web client can use to reach the Kubernetes API server.
-Note that it must be reachable from any system which is going to access the CNX Manager web application (not just inside the cluster).
+Note that it must be reachable from any system which is going to access the {{site.prodname}}
+   Manager web application (not just inside the cluster).

 1. Consider updating the NodePort that exposes the web application.
 Note